scaleoutllc/terrallel/README.md

 # terrallel
-> maximize parallel execution of terraform
+> run terraform in parallel across dependent workspaces

 # What is this?
 Terrallel is used to trace dependencies in an operator defined `Infrafile` of